Flovent Diskus

 Dosage and Usage

-Quick tip: Rinsing the mouth after use may lower the risk of oral thrush.
+Quick tip: Rinsing the mouth and spitting after each dose may lower the chance of oral thrush and hoarseness.

 Strengths and Forms